microsoft/nanotune/docs/tuning/device_tuner.rst

 Dot tuner
 ---------

-The `DotTuner` containes the methods required to implement the tuning procedure shown in :numref:`tuning_algorithm`.
+The `DotTuner` contains methods required to implement the tuning procedure shown in :numref:`tuning_algorithm`.
 If desired, the entire sequence can by run using the `tune` method, however all methods should also be seen as building blocks for other sequences.